- Reynolds, Joshua, Sir

 In 1781 Reynolds visited Flanders and Holland, where he was greatly impressed by the work of Rubens.
 In 1784 he was appointed principal portrait painter to the king in succession to Ramsay.
 The following year he was commissioned by Catherine II of Russia to paint an historical picture of his own choosing; The Infant Hercules was his largest and most ambitious work.
 Apart from experiencing chronic deafness he had always enjoyed vigorous good health until he suffered a stroke in 1782; in 1789 he lost the sight of his left eye, and on 23 February 1792 he died in his home on Leicester Fields.
 He was given a quasi-state funeral and was buried in Saint Paul's Cathedral.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]

 - Northcote, James.
 The Life of Sir Joshua Reynolds.
 2d. ed. rev. London, 1819.